Updated: Jul 6

 With the announcement of four arrests related to the death of Philip Seymour Hoffman, drug dealers everywhere are establishing new standards.
 “Be careful who you sell to.”
 Although this has long been the mantra for those engaging in the sale of illegal narcotics, being careful used to mean making every effort to ensure the buyer was not an undercover cop or an informant wearing a wire.
-No more.
-Now, the drug dealers have to worry about selling their product to the “wrong person” even if that person is not a law enforcement representative.
+Now, drug dealers have to worry about selling their product to the “wrong person” even if that person is not a law enforcement representative.
 Enter Philip Seymour Hoffman.
 The wrong person.

 Apparently, the New York City Police Department felt compelled to follow every lead and track down those responsible for selling Hoffman the heroin he overdosed on.
 As a retired law enforcement officer who has conducted thousands of investigations, I am fine with that.
 Drug dealers should be in jail.
 All of them.
 But trust the detective in me on this one, not every overdose victim’s case gets the same amount of attention as an Oscar-winning actor who poked a needle full of heroin into his own arm.
 Just ask the family of the latest junkie NYPD pulled out of an alley, dead, with a syringe still hanging from HIS arm.
 What kind of investigation did that prompt?
 A cursory canvass of the neighborhood?
 “Excuse me.
 Did anyone see anything?”
 No?
 Case closed—moving on to the next case.
 Because after all, the “victim” made a choice to inject his own body with poison.